woshidandan/AlphaZero_Gomoku/README.md

 # DeepReinforcementLearning
-A replica of the AlphaZero methodology to Gomoku in Python
+A replication of the AlphaZero methodology to Gomoku in Python.